mdocekal/ClassMark/README.md

+# ClassMark [en]
+Benchmark for classifiers that was created as a part of diploma thesis by Martin Dočekal at BRNO UNIVERSITY OF TECHNOLOGY in 2019.
+## Installation
+<i>(Installation description uses commands that are written for ubuntu/debian like systems.)</i>

+This benchmark is implemented in python 3 so you must have it installed on your computer.
+Installation scripts are using the pip3, so make sure that this is also installed.
+For pip3 installation run:

+	apt install python3-pip

+ClassMark uses installable plugins.
+Basic set of plugins is in plugin folder.
+One of basic plugins (ANN classifier) needs for its work tensorflow.
+Preferable version of tensorflow is tensorflow-gpu, that needs CUDA.
+How to install CUDA could be found on: [https://www.tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu).
+If you do not want to or can not use CUDA, than feel free to omit this step, but use installation script with _CPU suffix (described later).

+For installation of ClassMark with basic set of plugins please use:

+	./install.sh

+There are also another types of installation scripts, that you can use instead:

+* install_editable.sh
+  * Same as install.sh, but for development purposes (pip3 install --editable).
+* install_CPU.sh
+  * Same as install.sh, but ANN classifier plugin uses tensorflow without GPU (enabling the GPU parameter in the GUI has no effect).
+  * ./install.sh is preferable choice please use it if you can
+* install_editable_CPU.sh
+  * Same as install_editable.sh, but ANN classifier plugin uses tensorflow without GPU (enabling the GPU parameter in the GUI has no effect).
+  * install_editable.sh is preferable choice please use it if you can

+If you want to install ClassMark on others systems (eg. Windows), than please take a look at install*.sh scripts to get inspiration.
+Their just consists of multiple pip3 commands and from their content is immediately clear what you need to install.

+At the end it is suitable to restart your computer.
+After restart finishes you should be able to run ClassMark with:

+	classmark

+## Examples
+Examples folder contains examples of data set files.

 # ClassMark [cs]
 Benchmark pro klasifikátory, který byl vytvořen jako součást diplomové práce Martinem Dočekalem na VYSOKÉM UČENÍ TECHNICKÉM V BRNĚ v roce 2019.
 ## Instalace